s-victor/TinyPedal/docs/customization.md

 **Important note, the editor does not provide `undo` function, it is recommended to save file before doing heavy modification.**

 The editor consists of two panel views:
 * Left panel is the `Track Map Viewer`, which can be used to visualize track map and providing analytic info for assisting notes creation.
-For detailed usage, see `Track Map Viewer` section.
+See [Track Map Viewer](#track-map-viewer) section for details.
 * Right panel is the track and pace notes editor, which allows to create, open, and save track or pace notes file.

 The table view consists of multiple columns: